 The Valley Temple of King Khafre is an ancient Egyptian temple located at the Giza Plateau in Egypt.
 It was built by Pharaoh Khafre, the builder of the Great Sphinx and one of the two pyramids at Giza.
 The temple is dedicated to Khafre’s funerary cult, and is part of a complex that includes a causeway, a valley temple, and the Great Sphinx.

 The Valley Temple of King Khafre is made up of huge limestone blocks that have been intricately carved with hieroglyphs.

 Inside, the walls are decorated with bas-reliefs depicting the king’s victories in battle, as well as his relationship to the gods.
 The central chamber contains an alabaster shrine, where it is believed that the king’s mummified body was placed.

 The walls of this chamber are inscribed with scenes from his life, such as his coronation and his journeys in the afterlife.

 The temple is surrounded by several courtyards and smaller chambers, which were most likely used for religious rituals.
 Outside the temple is an open courtyard with columns, statues, and a causeway leading to a nearby pyramid.

-The Valley Temple of King Khafre is considered one of the best examples of ancient Egyptian architecture, and is an iconic symbol of Egypt’s history and culture.
+The Valley Temple is considered one of the best examples of ancient Egyptian architecture, and is an iconic symbol of Egypt’s history and culture.
 It is one of the must-see attractions in Egypt and is a popular destination for tourists.

 Who Was King Khafre